MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ms.localizationpriority: high
 ---

-# Interactive notification bot in Teams
+# Notification bot in Teams

-There are several ways to engage users with notifications in Teams including activity Feeds, through bots, or webhooks.
-For guidance on which method is best for your app, see design app notifications.

-Microsoft Teams Toolkit enables you to build applications that capture events and send them as interactive notifications to a personal, group chat, or a channel in Microsoft Teams.
+Microsoft Teams Toolkit enables you to build applications that capture events and send them as notifications to a personal, group chat, or a channel in Microsoft Teams.
 You can send notifications as plain text or [Adaptive Cards](../../../task-modules-and-cards/cards/cards-reference.md).
 The notification bot template creates an app that sends a message to Teams with Adaptive Cards triggered by HTTP post request.

 The app template is built using the TeamsFx SDK, which provides a simple set of functions over Microsoft Bot Framework to implement your requirement.
 For example, a travel agency builds an app in Teams for their users to keep them up-to-date with the weather forecast.
 In the following flowchart, a Teams app notifies about the weather forecast to the users using an Adaptive Card: